 1. User at MCVideo client 1 would like to initiate an MCVideo private call for the chosen MCVideo user.
 The MCVideo user at MCVideo client 1 may include a functional alias used within the MCVideo private call.

 2. MCVideo client 1 sends an MCVideo private call request towards the MCVideo server (via SIP core) using a service identifier as defined in 3GPP TS 23.228 [5] for MCVideo, for establishing a private call with the chosen MCVideo user.
-The MCVideo private call request contains the MCVideo ID of invited user, an SDP offer containing one or more media types.
-The MCVideo client 1 may include a Requested commencement mode that indicates that the call is to be established in automatic commencement mode if automatic commencement mode is requested by the initiating user.
+The MCVideo private call request contains the MCVideo ID or the functional alias of invited user, an SDP offer containing one or more media types.
+The MCVideo client 1 may include a Requested commencement mode that indicates that the call is to be established in automatic commencement mode if automatic commencement mode is requested by the initiating user.NOTE 1: As part of this step, MCVideo client 1 and MCVideo client 2 set up a security association (when no functional alias is present), if end-to-end encryption is used for this call.

 3. MCVideo server checks whether the MCVideo user at MCVideo client 1 is authorized to initiate the private call, and that MCVideo user at MCVideo client 2 is authorized to receive the private call.
 MCVideo server verifies whether the provided functional alias, if present, can be used and has been activated for the user.
-If the MCVideo private call request requested automatic commencement mode then the MCVideo server also checks whether the MCVideo user at MCVideo client 1 is authorized to initiate a private call in automatic commencement mode.4.
-MCVideo server may provide a progress indication to MCVideo client 1 to indicate progress in the call setup process.
+If the MCVideo private call request requested automatic commencement mode then the MCVideo server also checks whether the MCVideo user at MCVideo client 1 is authorized to initiate a private call in automatic commencement mode.

+4a.
+If the MCVideo private call request contains only the functional alias instead of an MCVideo ID for the called party, the MCVideo server shall resolve the functional alias to the corresponding MCVideo ID for which the functional alias is active and responds back the resolved MCVideo ID to MCVideo client 1.

+NOTE 2: When a functional alias is shared among multiple MCVideo users, only one target MCVideo user can be target of the private call request.
+The MCVideo server resolves the associated MCVideo IDs of the functional alias and determines a MCVideo ID by help of criteria not defined here (e.g. location, time etc).
+This determination can include rejection of the call, if no suitable MCVideo ID is selected.

+4b.
+If the MCVideo server replies with a MCVideo fa resolution response message, the MCVideo client 1 sends a new MCVideo private call request towards the resolved MCVideo ID.

+NOTE 3: MCVideo client 1 and MCVideo client 2 set up a security association for the media, if end-to-end encryption is used for this call.

+5. MCVideo server may provide a progress indication to MCVideo client 1 to indicate progress in the call setup process.

-NOTE: Step 4 can occur at any time following step 3, and prior to step 8.
+NOTE 4: Step 5 can occur at any time following step 4b, and prior to step 9.